-Although there are many viable routes to parenthood with Assisted Reproductive Technology (ART) currently available to lesbians, you may find it a challenging journey.
+Although there are many viable routes to parenthood with Assisted Reproductive Technology (ART) currently available, you may find it a challenging journey.
 Fertility treatment can have an impact on your work, family, relationships, social life and self-esteem.
 At times, it can even feel like a lonely experience.
 Every fertility journey is different.
 How you cope with your experience very much depends on your situation and personality.

 We consider your emotional well-being to be just as important as your physical well-being, so you can count on us for ongoing support.
 From counselling and dietary consultation services to complementary therapies, we’ll be with you every step of the way.

 Bringing a child into the world as same-sex parents brings a unique set of physical and emotional challenges that can take time to overcome.
 From the early planning stages right through to conception, specialised fertility counselling can give you the support you need.

 A mandatory part of all donor and surrogacy treatment includes counselling.
 Counselling provides the opportunity to discuss things on a more personal level, making it easy to address issues like relationship difficulties, current life situations, or anything else that might be worrying you about your treatment.

 Even when infertility is not an issue and everything goes smoothly, it’s helpful to have a support network around you as you try to conceive.
 While friends and family can be invaluable, having your own specialist fertility counsellor will make it easier to discuss your experiences in more detail.